-Agreeing with the suggestions of [draft-conta-ipv6-flow-label-02.txt], the Flow Labels should be non-mutable because of the following reasons:
+The Flow Labels should be non-mutable because of the following reasons:

 - 1. Using mutable Flow Labels would require certain negotiation mechanism between neighboring routers, or a certain setup through router management or configuration, to make sure that the values or the changes made to the Flow Label are known to all the routers on the path of the packets, in which the Flow Label changes.
 On the other hand, the non-mutable Flow Labels certainly have the advantage of the simplicity implied by such a characteristic. - 2.
-A mutable Flow Label characteristic goes against the IPv6 specification of the Flow Label explained in section 2 and the IPv6 Flow Label characteristics explained in the coming sections. - 5.5 Filtering using Flow Label
+A mutable Flow Label characteristic goes against the IPv6 specification of the Flow Label explained in section 2 and the IPv6 Flow Label characteristics explained in the coming sections.

+3.5 Filtering using Flow Label